You found me! Thank you! Before I tell you my story, let me guess yours.

 - My misadventures as the wobblyogi.
 Yoga helps me focus…on my breathing, my movements….my food…I do have a one-track mind.

-I look forward to meeting each of you and learning about your food stories.
+I look forward to meeting each of you and learning about your food and life stories.

 The Hungry Philosopher